Why Is My Succulent Dying? (11 Reasons and How to Fix Them)

 Succulents are sensitive to fertilizers and can be easily killed by overfertilizing.

-If you’re fertilizing your succulent too often or too much, you can overfertilize it and kill it.
+If you’re fertilizing your plant too often or too much, you can overfertilize it and kill it.

 Overfertilizing can cause the succulent leaves to turn yellow or brown and the roots to rot.

-Succulents only need to be fertilized during the growing season, usually from spring through fall.
+Succulents must only be fertilized during the growing season, usually from spring through fall.

 You shouldn’t fertilize them during the winter months.